first-automation/jp-range/README.md

 # jp-range

 jp-range is a small library for parsing Japanese numeric range expressions.
-It returns an `Interval` object implemented with [Pydantic](https://docs.pydantic.dev/).
+It returns an `Interval` object implemented with [Pydantic](https://docs.pydantic.dev/) or ``None`` when parsing fails.

 ## Installation